Kriminalpolizei: Nazi Germany

 After Adolf Hitler assumed national power in January 1933, the Kriminalpolizei came to be under the control of members of the Schutzstaffel (SS).
 The Nazis began a programme of "coordination" of all aspects of German life, in order to consolidate their hold on power.
 In July 1936, the Prussian central criminal investigation department (Landeskriminalpolizeiamt) became the central criminal investigation department for Germany, the Reichskriminalpolizeiamt.
 It was combined, along with the secret state police, the Geheime Staatspolizei (Gestapo) into two sub-branch departments of the Sicherheitspolizei (SiPo).
 Reinhard Heydrich was in overall command of the SiPo.
 Arthur Nebe was appointed head of the Reichskriminalpolizeiamt and reported to Heydrich.

-In September 1939, the Reich Security Main Office (RSHA) was created as the overarching command organization for the various state investigation and security agencies.
+In September 1939, the Reich Security Main Office (RSHA) was created as the overarching command organisation for the various state investigation and security agencies.
 The SiPo was officially abolished and its departments were folded into the RSHA.
 The Reichskriminalpolizeiamt became Amt V (Department 5), the Kriminalpolizei (Criminal Police) in the RSHA.
 Nebe was replaced as commander of the Kripo in August 1944 by Friedrich Panzinger.

 The Kriminalpolizei were mostly plainclothes detectives and agents, and worked in conjunction with the Gestapo, the Ordnungspolizei (Orpo; uniformed police), and the Geheime Feldpolizei (secret military police).
-The Kripo was organized in a hierarchical system, with central offices in all towns and smaller cities.
+The Kripo was organised in a hierarchical system, with central offices in all towns and smaller cities.
 These, in turn, answered to headquarters offices in the larger German cities, which answered to Amt V of the RSHA in Berlin.
 The Kripo was mainly concerned with serious crimes such as rape, murder and arson.
 A main area of the group's focus was also on "blackout burglary," considered a serious problem during bombing raids when criminals would raid abandoned homes, shops and factories for valuables.
 The Kripo was one of the sources of manpower used to fill the ranks of the Einsatzgruppen and several senior Kripo commanders, Arthur Nebe among them, were assigned as Einsatzgruppen commanders.
 The Einsatzgruppen mobile death squad units perpetrated atrocities in the occupied Soviet Union, including mass murder of Jews, communists, prisoners of war, and hostages, and played a key role in the Holocaust.